gferreira/robofab/Docs/source/objects/psHintsGlyph.rst

 Attributes
 ^^^^^^^^^^

-.. py:attribute:: hHints
+.. attribute:: hHints

 List of (position, width) tuples for horizontal.

-.. py:attribute:: vHints
+.. attribute:: vHints

 List of (position, width) tuples.

 Methods
 ^^^^^^^

-.. py:function:: copy()
+.. function:: copy()

 Returns a copy of the object.
 Both in FontLab and NoneLab the copy will be an ``objectsRF.PostScriptFontHintValues``.

-.. py:function:: round()
+.. function:: round()

 Round the values to ints as much as the nature of the values allows.